 - Go to Elementor > Site Settings > Advanced.

-- Locate the Breakpoints section and modify the values for desktop, tablet, or mobile.
+- Locate the Breakpoints section in the sidebar menu and modify the values for desktop, mobile, and tablet.

 Use Cases: